opmuse/opmuse/README.md

 not running a Debian based distribution you'll have to set up everything yourself.
 Take a look at *Developing* for some help with that.

+Also note that we only support MySQL in the package right now.
+If you want SQLite support you'll have to look at *Developing*.

 We've tested this with Debian Jessie.
 But other Debian based distros (Ubuntu etc) should work too as long as they have all the dependencies we don't already provide ourselves through our Apt repository.